statofu/statofu-react/README.md

 npm i -S statofu statofu-react # yarn or pnpm also works
 ```

-Here, `statofu`, the state management library, plays as the peer dependency of `statofu-react`, the integration with React.
+The state management library, [`statofu`](https://github.com/statofu/statofu), is required as the peer dependency of the React integration, `statofu-react`.

 ## Essentials